 We are pleased to offer a Venomous Handling and Certification Program at the Amphibian Foundation in partnership with the Rattlesnake Conservancy.
-This 2-day workshop, provided by the Rattlesnake Conservancy, is a comprehensive training to prepare yourself for working with venomous snakes, or encountering them in the field safely.
+This 2-day workshop is a comprehensive training to prepare yourself for working with venomous snakes, or encountering them in the field safely.
 Using the techniques and protocols laid out by TRC, not a single person (TRC, AF staff or students) has ever been bitten by a venomous serpent.

 Hands on individual training, guided by one of our professional instructors.

 Learn about the life history, toxinology, and ecology of native venomous reptiles.

 Emergency field care for envenomation